 Associative annotation objects : dimensions, marks, associative notes.

 Independent annotation objects : objects that are not linked to the model: text, text files, symbols, links, hyperlinks, DWG/DXF files, and reference models.
 These objects become associative if they have associativitydrawing property that represents the linking of drawing objects to model objects so that the former are updated according to changes made to the latter in the modeling mode

 In Tekla Structures, associativity only relates to one type of drawing objects, namely associative objects.
 These can be building objects and associative annotation objects.

 In Tekla Structures, the term associativity has traditionally been used when referring to the linking of drawing objects to model objects.
 In other modeling contexts, however, the term associativity may refer to any kind of linking between model objects or parts of a model by using dependencies.

 points, i.e. they are associated to building objects.

-Sketch objects : graphical objects you create using the various sketching tools.
-These objects can be used for highlighting parts of the drawing (clouds, lines, rectangles, etc.), for example.
+Shapes : drawing shapes used for highlighting parts of the drawing (clouds, lines, rectangles, etc.).
 These object are associative if they have associativity points, i.e. they are associated to building objects.